a-bobkov/spryker-url/README.md

 The most solid approach I see here, is to avoid renaming field `url` of the records in the `spy_url` table.
 Instead of renaming URL we could change the attributes of the record, converting it to a redirect and back to a regular URL, when needed.
 This approach solves the above demonstrated problem forever, because it makes the publish-events independent, so such collisions can not happen at all.

-I have implemented the solution as a fork repository [https://github.com/a-bobkov/spryker-url-rename-solution](https://github.com/a-bobkov/spryker-url-rename-solution), that can be used as a drop-in replacement of the standard `spryker/url` module.
+I have implemented the solution as an open-source fork repository [https://github.com/a-bobkov/spryker-url-rename-solution](https://github.com/a-bobkov/spryker-url-rename-solution), that can be used as a drop-in replacement of the standard `spryker/url` module.

 The solution consists of several new classes, located in a separate directory `src/Spryker/Zed/Url/Business/Processor` of the standard `spryker/url` module.
 The classes implement the same API of the module, but differently.